da2so/da2so.github.io/_posts/2020-08-17-Interpretable_And_Fine-grained_Visual_Explanations_For_Convolutional_Neural_Networks.md

 CNNs have been proven susceptible to adversarial images.
 Due to the computational similarity of adversarial methods and optimization based visual explanation approaches, advesarial noise is aslo a concern for our method.

-To tackle this problem, we propose a novel adversarial defense which filters gradients during backpropagation in a targeted way.
-The basic idea is: A neuron within a CNN is only allowed to be activated by the explanation <span style="color:DodgerBlue">$e_{c_T}$</span> if the same neuron was also activated by the original image <span style="color:DodgerBlue">$x$</span>.
+To tackle this problem, we propose a novel adversarial defense which filters gradients during backpropagation in a targeted way. <span style="background-color: #B1FF8C">The basic idea is: A neuron within a CNN is only allowed to be activated by the explanation <span style="color:DodgerBlue">$e_{c_T}$</span> if the same neuron was also activated by the original image <span style="color:DodgerBlue">$x$</span>.</span>

 If we regard neurons as indicators for the existence of features (*e.g.* edges, object parts, ...), the proposed constraint enforces that the explanation <span style="color:DodgerBlue">$e_{c_T}$</span> can only contain features which exist at the same location in the original image <span style="color:DodgerBlue">$x$</span> as follow: